 - Upon timely receipt of proxy materials, ISS will automatically release vote instructions on client's behalf as soon as custom research is completed.
 TSW retains authority to override the votes (before cut-off date) if TSW disagrees with the vote recommendation. - The Proxy Coordinator will monitor the voting process at ISS via ISS's Proxy Exchange website (ISS's online voting and research platform).
-Records of which accounts are voted, how accounts are voted, and how many shares are voted are kept electronically with ISS. - For proxies not received by ISS, TSW and ISS will make a best effort attempt to receive ballots from the clients' custodian prior to the vote cutoff date. - TSW is responsible for account maintenance opening and closing of accounts, transmission of holdings and account environment monitoring.
-ISS will email TSW Compliance personnel to get approval when closing an account that was not directed by TSW. - The Manager of Research Operations (Proxy Oversight Representative) will keep abreast of any critical or exceptional events or events qualifying as a conflict of interest via ISS Proxy Exchange website and email.
-TSW has the ability to override vote instructions, and the Proxy Oversight Representative and/or Proxy Coordinator will consult with TSW's Investment Policy Committee or product managers in these types of situations.
+Records of which accounts are voted, how accounts are voted, and how many shares are voted are kept electronically with ISS. - For proxies not received by ISS, TSW and ISS will make a best effort attempt to receive ballots from the clients' custodian prior to the vote cutoff date.

+- TSW is responsible for account maintenance opening and closing of accounts, transmission of holdings and account environment monitoring.
+ISS will email TSW Compliance personnel to get approval when closing an account that was not directed by TSW. - The Manager of Research Operations (Proxy Oversight Representative) will keep abreast of any critical or exceptional events or events qualifying as a conflict of interest via ISS Proxy Exchange website and email. - TSW has the ability to override ISS recommended vote instructions and will do so if believed to be in the best interest of the client.
+All changes are documented and coordinated between the Proxy Oversight Representative and/or Proxy Coordinator and the Portfolio Manager and/or Research Analyst.
+Changes generally occur as a result of TSW's communication with issuer management regarding matters pertaining to securities held when the issuer questions or disputes ISS's voting recommendation.

-All domestic and foreign security proxies are voted solely in the best interest of clients on a best efforts basis.
+All proxies are voted solely in the best interest of clients on a best efforts basis.
 Proactive communication takes place via regular meetings with ISS's Client Relations team.